 AHCCCS uses the national CMS-416 methodology to generate the EPSDT Participation and Preventive Dental Services rates.
 The aggregate rates for Title XIX, as well as the aggregate rates for Title XXI, are generated one time per year and reported to CMS within specified timeframes.
-AHCCCS may require the Contractor to implement a corrective action plan or participate in mandatory workgroup activities when statistically significant declines in the Title XIX or Title XXI aggregate rates are identified.
+AHCCCS may, in lieu of generating the rates, opt to utilize CMS-generated rates for reporting purposes.
+AHCCCS may require the Contractor to implement a CAP or participate in mandatory workgroup activities when statistically significant declines in the Title XIX or Title XXI aggregate rates are identified.

 Hybrid Performance Measures: AHCCCS may conduct hybrid performance measure reviews/audits for any CMS Child or Adult Core Set measure, NCQA HEDIS®, or other standardized measure to monitor and evaluate performance for performance measures and/or PIPs.
-AHCCCS conducted hybrid performance measure reviews/audits shall be reflective of statewide performance; however, AHCCCS reserves the right to conduct hybrid performance measure reviews/audits to also monitor Contractor and/or line of business performance.
+AHCCCS conducted hybrid performance measure reviews/audits shall be reflective of statewide performance; however, AHCCCS reserves the right to conduct hybrid performance measure reviews/audits to also monitor Contractor and/or population/Line of Business performance.

 Contractor reported rates may be reported publicly, and the Contractor may be required to implement a CAP when: deficiencies are identified within hybrid performance measure rates, when hybrid performance measure rates do not meet performance requirements, or for declines in hybrid performance measure rates.

-Hybrid Data Collection Procedures: AHCCCS may require the Contractor to submit data for standardized Performance Measures and/or PIPs within specified timelines and according to AHCCCS procedures for collecting and reporting the data.
+Hybrid Data Collection Procedures: AHCCCS may require the Contractor to submit data for standardized performance measures and/or PIPs within specified timelines and according to AHCCCS procedures for collecting and reporting the data.
 AHCCCS may elect to utilize an EQRO for conducting hybrid performance measure review/audit activities.

-Contractor Performance Measures (Contractor Specific): The Contractor shall comply with AHCCCS QM/PI requirements to improve the care, coordination, and services provided to AHCCCS members as demonstrated through performance metrics and performance measure reporting.
-The Contractor shall measure and report upon all measures included as part of the CMS Adult and Child Core Sets for the associated measurement period as well as select NCQA HEDIS® or other AHCCCS-required measures, as listed below and in accordance with AHCCCS instruction.
+Contractor Performance Measures (Contractor Specific Rates): The Contractor shall comply with AHCCCS QM/PI requirements to improve the care, coordination, and services provided to AHCCCS members as demonstrated through performance metrics and performance measure reporting.
+The Contractor shall measure and report upon all measures included as part of the CMS Adult and Child Core Sets for the associated measurement period as well as select NCQA HEDIS® or other AHCCCS-required measures, as listed below, in accordance with AHCCCS instruction.